Focus43/Concrete5-Pagoda/README.md

 ## Installing Locally ##

-The intended workflow with this PagodaBox Quickstart is: run QuickStart install on PagodaBox, then clone the repo of the PagodaBox App to your local machine.
-Install locally, then develop there.
+The intended workflow with this PagodaBox Quickstart is: run QuickStart install on PagodaBox, then clone the QuickStart repo to your local machine.
+Install on your local machine, then develop there.
 When changes are working, simply push back to the origin (pagodabox).
 To install on your local machine, you *should* be able to simply clone the repo, setup a mysql database, and create a file named `site.local.php` at `web/config/site.local.php`.